 Yes, you can check your car’s brake pads without removing the wheel.
 You can see the brake pad calipers through the tire’s rim hole.
 All you need to have a good bright flashlight that will fit perfectly in the hole of the rim.

-If the brake pad is looking thin like 25% off new brake pad than its call to new brake pads.
+If the brake pad is looking thin like 25% off the new brake pad then it’s a call to new brake pads.
+Make sure to select the right brake pad is next which lasts more and has a good life span.

 Some brake pads come with an indicator, which is located in the center of the brake pad.
 If the indicator is visible hardly that means it’s time to get replace with new brake pads.